BettercareHealth/bettercare/infection-prevention-and-control/test-4.md

 	1. Around the fingernails/fingertips.
 8. When should gloves be changed?
 	1. When they are dirty
-	1. When moving from a contaminated body area to a “clean” area of the same patient
+	1. When moving from a contaminated body area to a ‘clean’ area of the same patient
 	1. When moving to another patient
 	1. All of the above.
 9. For which of these tasks should gloves be worn?